wkumler/FalkorTargets/README.md

 falkor_stans.csv: A clean version of the Ingalls Lab Standards sheet

-stan_assignments.csv: Essentially a clean version of falkor_stans.csv, where each standard is annotated with a feature number as found by peakpicking
+stan_assignments.csv: Data frame associating each standard with a feature number as found by peakpicking

 stan_data.rds: A data table with EIC information (mz, rt, int) for each standard to be plotted

+### Output

+stan_vis.html: A knit document with plotted peaks and associated metadata